Donald Trump Has COVID-19. What Happens Next?

 Advertisement

-The couple’s test results followed Thursday evening’s late-breaking news that Trump’s advisor and senior counselor, Hope Hicks, had tested positive and entered quarantine.
-Last night, Trump tweeted, “Hope Hicks, who has been working so hard without even taking a small break, has just tested positive for Covid 19.
+The couple’s test results followed Thursday evening’s late-breaking news that Trump’s advisor and senior counsellor, Hope Hicks, had tested positive and entered quarantine.
+Last night, Trump tweeted, “Hope Hicks, who has been working so hard without even taking a small break, has just tested positive for COVID-19.
 Terrible!
 The First Lady and I are waiting for our test results.
 In the meantime, we will begin our quarantine process!”

 Only two hours later, the president followed up, confirming that he and First Lady Melania Trump had both tested positive and planned to get through this “TOGETHER!”

-Note: Update: On Friday afternoon, President Donald Trump made an unannounced visit to Walter Reed National Military Medical Center in Bethesda, Maryland, according to NPR.